Tax Collector's Office

 All businesses dealing with food must have a permit from the Division of Hotels and Restaurants, State Agriculture Department or the State Health Department.
 State information: 850-487-1395.

-In addition to a new or renewal Local Business Tax Receipt, a Building Contractor needs a Current local Certificate of Competency, issued by Miami-Dade County Permitting, Enviornment and Regulatory Affairs at 11805 SW 26 Street (Coral Way), 786-315-2880.
+In addition to a new or renewal Local Business Tax Receipt, a Building Contractor needs a Current local Certificate of Competency, issued by Miami-Dade County Regulatory and Economic Resources at 11805 SW 26 Street (Coral Way), 786-315-2880.

 - or -